 The Audit Committee assists the Board in fulfilling its responsibilities for general oversight of the integrity of Cohu's financial statements, Cohu's compliance with legal and regulatory requirements, the independent registered public accounting firm's qualifications, independence and performance, enterprise risk assessment and risk management, and execution of Cohu's cybersecurity risk management strategy.
 Among other things, the Audit Committee reviews the results of the independent registered public accounting firm's annual audit and quarterly reviews, including the communications required by the PCAOB; prepares the Audit Committee report for inclusion in the annual proxy statement; annually reviews the Audit Committee charter and the committee's performance; appoints, evaluates and approves the fees of Cohu's independent registered public accounting firm and the lead audit engagement partner and reviews rotation of the lead audit engagement partner; reviews and approves the scope of the annual audit, the audit fee and the financial statements; assesses the independence of the independent registered public accounting firm; reviews Cohu's disclosure controls and procedures, internal controls, including such controls over financial reporting; reviews the adequacy and effectiveness of Cohu's information security policies and the internal controls regarding information security and cybersecurity; oversees investigations into complaints concerning financial and accounting matters; oversees the work of internal auditors; and reviews other risks that may have a significant impact on Cohu's financial statements.
 The Audit Committee works closely with management as well as Cohu's independent registered public accounting firm.
-The Audit Committee has the authority to obtain advice and assistance from, and receive appropriate funding from Cohu for, outside legal, accounting or other advisors as the Audit Committee deems necessary in order to carry out its duties.
+The Audit Committee works closely with management as well as Cohu's independent registered public accounting firm.
+The Audit Committee works closely with management as well as Cohu's independent registered public accounting firm.
+The Audit Committee works closely with management as well as Cohu

-The report of the Audit Committee is set forth on page 51 and the charter of the Audit Committee is available at https://cohu.gcs-web.com/corporate-qovernance/documents-charters.
+The report of the Audit Committee is set forth on page 51 and the charter of the Audit Committee is available at https://cohu.gcs-web.com/corporate-governance/documents-charters.